anton-johansson/k8s-login/README.md

-**DEPRECATED**: This project has been deprecated in favor of [kubelogin], which does the same thing, only a lot smarter.
+**DEPRECATED**: This project has been deprecated in favor of [kubelogin](https://github.com/int128/kubelogin), which does the same thing, only a lot smarter.
 Check it out!

 # k8s-login